Levintsky/ML-tutorial/Algorithms/Multimodal.md

 ## Visual Reasoning
 - NMN: J Andreas, M Rohrbach, T Darrell, D Klein.
 Neural Module Networks.
 CVPR'16
 	- Compositional reasoning;
-- J Johnson, J Hoffman, B Hariharan, L v d Maaten, L Fei-Fei, L Zitnick, R Girshick.
+- Stanford.
 Inferring and Executing Programs for Visual Reasoning.
 ICCV'17
 	- Insight: program generator + execution engine; built on NMN; train by REINFORCE;
 	- Program generator: LSTM seq2seq, output predicted program z;
 	- Execution engine: input program z and image x, a=phi(x, z).
 - K Yi, J Wu, C Gan, A Torralba, P Kohli and J Tenenbaum.
-Neural-Symbolic VQA: Disentangling Reasoning from Vision and Language Understanding, NIPS 2018
+Neural-Symbolic VQA: Disentangling Reasoning from Vision and Language Understanding, NeurIPS 2018
 	- An interpretable VQA model that disentangles language reasoning from visual understanding
 	- For visual understanding, first perform objects segmentation and then learn to obtain structural scene representation (with supervision) such as color, size, shape, position.
 	- For language reasoning, they learn to translate natural language question into a deterministic program such as filter_shape(scene, large) or count(scene).